The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 TIME .get_exp()

-parameter of the JWT payload.
-You must call reader.has_exp()
+Get the exp claim parsed from the JWT payload.
+You must call

-before calling this function to make sure you have an exp
+reader.has_exp() before calling this function to make sure you have

 Arguments: None